gui1080/gui1080/README.md

 ## I'm a Computer Engineering Student at [University of Brasilia][UnB]

 - 🔭 I’m currently on my 6th semester at UnB.
-- 🌱 I’m currently I'm focusing on learning websemantics and eletrical circuits (most of the time).
+- 🌱 I’m currently focusing on learning websemantics and eletrical circuits (most of the time).
 - 📫 Email: g_braga_545@protonmail.com
 - ⚡ Fun fact: I can speak 3 different languages, but not at the same time (unfortunately).
 - 🤔 Personal interests: PC building (thanks r/pcmasterrace), music and jogging.